hiroshimamiya/EPIB685/README.md

   - At least 5 suggestions to critique, per presentation  (3b)Single-spaced document, 3 or 4 pages for written project, excluding reference and tables/figures (optional) (3c)
 NOte that the presentation may be shorter in duration, depending on class size.

-**Presentation of project proposal** (3 minutes, ungraded, Week 7) should provide:
+**Presentation of preliminary project proposal** (3 minutes, ungraded, Week 9) should provide:
   1. Research question and its public health importance.
   2. Objective
-  3. Study design
+  3. Proposed study design
   3. Population, exposure and outcome

 **Review of other projects** (Assignment 3b)
 Your group will be assigned two projects from other groups to review.
-Based on the presentation slides and oral presentation, your group will provide constructive review and suggestions.
+Based on the presentation slides and oral presentation, your team  will provide constructive review and suggestions to your peer groups.
 The details of this will be discussed in class.
 The submitted presentation and oral presentation will not be assessed, but the quality of your group's reviews of others’ will be.
 The course instructors will review and provide additional feedback needed to make sure that everyone receives adequate and useful guidance in order to finalize their project writing.
-You should submit the review before the due data so that other groups can incorporate your review into their final writing.
-Groups who present Week 12 will review the projects in week 13 and vice versa (though all presentations may be completed in Week12, depending on class size).
+You should submit the review before the due date so that other groups can incorporate your review into their final writing.
+Groups who present Week 12 will review the projects in week 13 and vice versa (though all presentations may be completed in Week 12, depending on class size).

-**Presentation **and written **description** of project**** (Assignment 3a and 3c) should follow the following components:
+**Presentation and written description of project** (Assignment 3a and 3c) should follow the following components:
 1. Background section including problem statement and the importance of the study design (justification).
 Why do you think your research question is important?

    -**There is no need to **perform a **thorough** review to** identify your problem**.
 Any environmental issue of your interest that provides a valid hypothesis is fine.